 Questions?
 I may have answered it in the FAQ.
 If not, you can write to me using the link at the bottom of this page.
 I can't really help you appraise art by these artists, or help you write a term paper that's due tomorrow morning.

 Resources: I try to keep Art Passions non-commercial, although there are some links to art prints and tile, and books.
+Since I'm retired, and Social Security does not go as far as you might think, I'll add a few more.
 Whatever resources I have for finding books or posters by these artists are listed in the FAQ and book recommendation / resources pages.
-Sets of art tiles, murals, and accent tiles by these artists are available via William Morris Tile.Viewing the images: The images will be displayed in a new window when you click on any of the links, although I plan to do this in a better way for mobile soon.
+Sets of art tiles, murals, and accent tiles by these artists are available via William Morris Tile, and many of these illustrations are available as prints are available at Artsy Craftsy.
+If you don't find a print there, ask and I may be able to get it for you.
+Also, if you do follow any links to Amazon, you are supporting the Children's Healing Art Project, whose teacher lead over fifty hours of art adventures for children and their families at Doernbecher Children's Hospital, Knight Cancer Institute, the OHSU Pediatric Neurosurgery Clinic and Schnitzer Diabetes Health Center.Viewing the images: The images will be displayed in a new window when you click on any of the links, although I plan to do this in a better way for mobile soon.
 News!: For a few years now, I have not been able much in the way of new images due to hotlinking of images (explained in the FAQ and have even had to remove some of the most popular victims of hotlinks.
 However, I think I have solved this, so you will find me adding more art and artists now.
 I'm really happy about this.
 You are still more than welcome to post images from Art Passions to your blog or Pinterest or Tumblr page.
 No problems there.
 Suggestions: Where I know of historical sites on the artist, I have linked to those.
 If I have missed a great site, please suggest a resource.
 I really value your comments and feedback.
 Problems: Sometimes things go down, sometimes I am working on an area of the site and it's offline.
 So if an artist you are looking for is suddenly not available, check back in a day or two.
 Please do not webstrip the site.
 It makes me have a bad day.
 Copyright questions?
 You can find the current state of this issue on the Frequently Asked Questions page.

 Also: My Book of Cat Stories, The Snow Queen, Ib and Christine, and The Nutcracker.